Best All-Terrain Tires for Snow: 6 Picks for 2026

 Use this short checklist to avoid common fit and performance issues:

-- Match your tire size exactly (LT or P-metric vs the numbers you currently run).
+- Match your tire size exactly, including LT or P-metric construction where applicable.

 - Confirm load index and speed rating meet or exceed your vehicle requirements.

-- Look for 3PMSF if you want true winter certification.
+- Look for 3PMSF if you want severe-snow certification.

 - Decide your snow type: